-In addition to the required knowledge test(s), there are three types of general skills that will be tested: pre-trip inspection, basic vehicle control, and on-road driving.
+If you pass the required knowledge test(s), you can take the CDL skills tests.
+There are three types of general skills that will be tested: pre-trip inspection, basic vehicle control, and on-road driving.
 You must take these tests in the type of vehicle for which you wish to be licensed.